This blog post originally published on 1/21/19 and was updated on 8/1/19

 Tips on How to Move forward After Losing a Parent

-Keep Talking: I sought help from a therapist immediately.
+I sought help from a therapist immediately.
 She helped explain that I would work through all the stages of grief but that it would not be linear.
 That the various stages of grief (Denial, Anger, Bargaining, Depression and Acceptance) would come in waves and not always be sequential.
 Boy was she right!
 Friends and family can also be immensely helpful during this time.
 There are good days and bad days the come after losing a parent.
 Especially days where I am in tears for what seems like no reason.
 It’s ok and part of the process of healing.

-Be patient: Recovery is different for every person once they’ve experienced losing a parent or loved one.
+Recovery is different for every person once they’ve experienced losing a parent or loved one.
 There is no timeline to this process.
 Time does help but it does not erase the pain.
 Own your feelings and don’t dismiss them.
 You will also notice that people who have been through this are your best allies.
 Embrace them!

-Enjoy the precious memories: I still swell up with tears when anyone asks me about Mom.
-I am sobbing just writing this post.
+I still swell up with tears when anyone asks me about Mom.
+I am sobbing just writing this post about losing a parent.
 However, I know that eventually I will be able to talk freely about her and enjoy all the memories we had.
 Trips to Germany, funny stories, childhood memories and more.
 I’m so grateful that she was there for Taylor and Jeff’s wedding.
 She had such a great time that night!

-Accept the new you: Life will never be the same, it will be different.
+Life will never be the same, it will be different.
 Somehow, the little things in life aren’t as important.
 Deadlines, being late for an event, over scheduling myself, being left off of an event guest list – all things that used to annoy me seem so trivial now.
 When you experience losing a parent or loved one, material things are no longer important, experiences and time are!
 Accept the new you and keep moving forward.
 It will get better.
 And note: All the holidays are hard, especially the first ones without your loved one present.